igarousi/data-catalog/schema/core.md

 **Provider** is a property of the `CreativeWork` class that can be expressed as either an `Organization` or a `Person`.
 This represents the service operator, service performer, or goods producer.
-In many cases this is the operator of the repository in which the data resides.
+In many cases, this is the operator of the repository in which the data resides.

 ``` json